– Councils –

 Clarion Housing Group

-Digital Unite has been working with Clarion Housing Group, the largest housing association in the UK, for more than five years.
-Their digital inclusion work is led by Clarion Futures, the charitable foundation of Clarion Housing Group, who currently have more than 200 DCs who have delivered over 1000 teaching sessions in just one year.
+Digital Unite has been working with Clarion Housing Group, the largest housing association in the UK, for more than eight years.
+Their digital inclusion work is led by Clarion Futures, the charitable foundation of Clarion Housing Group, who currently have more than 120 Digital Champions.
+These Champions have delivered over 1000 teaching sessions in just one year.
 The Digital Champions use Clarion’s own community centres and communal spaces and link with local cafes, libraries and groups, to deliver digital skills support.
 One town centre computer café in Burgess Hill has alone helped more than 260 people with digital skills.

 “At Clarion Futures, supporting digital champions is a key part of our digital inclusion strategy.
 Having the structured support of the Network is helping us to deliver support and training in every corner of our communities.
 Just as importantly, it gives us the tools and data to understand the difference they are making.”